02 Apr 2023 Verifying Your Identity with the IRS

 - Deductions or credits vary significantly from what was claimed in the past.

-If for any reason you have received such a letter, it is important that you respond to this right away.
+If for any reason you have received such a letter, it is important that you respond to it right away.
 Doing so will help to avoid further delays in processing your return.
-Normally, the letters are sent immediately after the tax return is received, but this year a large portion of the IRS workforce was on furlough due to Covid-19 until late June, so the letters are just now arriving to the taxpayers.

 You should also keep in mind that the IRS will NEVER call you or e-mail you to verify your identity.
-All such requests are done in writing, there are no exceptions to this.
-If you receive a call from someone asking you to verify your identity and claiming to be with the IRS it is a scam.
+All such requests are done in writing.
+There are no exceptions.
+If you receive a call from someone asking you to verify your identity and claiming to be with the IRS, it is a scam.

-The letter that you receive will explain how you are expected to verify your identity.
-Typically, the questions which will be asked pertain to the taxpayer and their past tax returns.
+The IRS letter that you receive will explain how you are expected to verify your identity.
+Typically, the questions asked will pertain to the taxpayer and their past tax returns.

 Responses can be made by calling the IRS phone number found in the body of the letter.
 There is an alternative to go online to https://idverify.irs.gov and answer the questions there.
 Some individuals have expressed difficulty in fully navigating the online method, so you may want to try a phone call.
-Due to the impact the Coronavirus has had on the IRS, fewer IRS employees are available to receive calls, so you may be on hold for a while.
+(Due to the impact the COVID-19 pandemic has had on the IRS, fewer IRS employees are available to receive calls, so you may be on hold for a while.)

-Despite the letter arriving through the mail you are not advised to respond via mail.
+Despite the letter arriving through the mail, you are not advised to respond via mail.
 The reason for this is, there have been cases of letters that ask for personal taxpayer information which were not sent by the IRS.
-To avoid taxpayer scams always call the IRS prior to providing any personal information or mailing correspondence.
+Instead, it is possible to verify your identity online.
+To avoid taxpayer scams, always call the toll-free number listed for the IRS prior to providing any personal information or mailing correspondence.
 Also, NEVER provide information over the phone to someone who has called you claiming to be an IRS representative.

 The information that the IRS has about you is based on the tax returns that you have filed in the past.
-That means that you should have your 2019- & 2018-year tax information handy to use for verification purposes.
+That means that you should have your previous year’s tax return on hand to use for verification purposes.
 This would include:

 - Form 1040,1040-PR, 1040-NR, 1040-SR, etc.